LafeLabs/TRASH-MAGIC-SERVER/README.md

 THE [SET](https://en.wikipedia.org/wiki/Set_(mathematics)) OF FILES CONTIANED HERE REPRESENTS A SELF-REPLICATING SET.
 THAT SET INLUDES THE PHYSICAL SERVERS, THE SOFTWARE WHICH RUNS ON THOSE SERVERS, THE PEOPLE WHO REPLICATE THE SERVERS, THE MEDIA WHICH TELLS PEOPLE HOW TO REPLICATE THE SERVERS, AND THE SOCIAL STRUCTURES WHICH SUPPORT REPLICATION.
 WE TAKE "SET" TO BE AN ABSTRACT COLLECTION OF ELEMENTS IN THE MOST GENERAL MATHEMATICAL SENS HERE.
 THAT IS TO SAY, TRASH MAGIC IS A MATHEMATICAL FRAMEWORK FOR INTERACTING WITH SELF-REPLICATING SETS OF WHICH WE ARE ELEMENTS!

-A PHP [SCRIPT CALLLED generate-dna.php](php/generate-dna.txt) GENERATES A [JSON](https://en.wikipedia.org/wiki/JSON) FILE CALLED THE DNA([dna.txt](dna.txt)), WHICH LISTS ALL THE FILES IN THE SET.
+A PHP [SCRIPT CALLLED generate-dna.php](php/generate-dna.txt) GENERATES A [JSON](https://en.wikipedia.org/wiki/JSON) FILE CALLED THE DNA([dna.json](dna.json)), WHICH LISTS ALL THE FILES IN THE SET.
 THIS JSON FILE IS USED BY THE PHP SCRIPT [replicator.php](php/replicator.txt), WHICH USES THAT LIST OF FILES TO COPY THE WHOLE SET FROM SERVER TO SERVER USING ONLY CLIENT SIDE ACTIONS!

 VARIUS EDITOR APPLICATIONS EDIT EVERY ELEMENT OF THE SET OF FILES.
 THE MAIN FILE [index.html](index.html) IS EDITED USING AN HTML EDITOR [edit-index.html](edit-index.html), THE WHOLE SET OF FILES IN THE MAIN FOLDER ARE EDITED USING [edit-html.html](edit-html.html), AND THE PHP FILES ARE EDITED IN THE [php/](php/) FOLDER WITH [edit-php.html](edit-php.html).